section-engineering-education/engineering-education/content/articles/vue-deep-nesting/index.md

 status: publish
 published: true
 url: /vue-deep-nesting/
-title: Getting Started With Deep Watching in Vue
+title: Getting Started with Deep Watching in Vue
-description: In this tutorial, we will learn how to use Vue.js to watch for changes in nested data structures.
-Then, we'll look at the detailed implementation of this feature to achieve the watch functionality.
+description: In this tutorial we will learn how to use Vue.js to watch for changes in nested data structures.
+Then we'll look at the detailed implementation of this feature to achieve the watch functionality.
 author: odiwuor-amos
-date: 2022-02-21T00:00:00-07:40
+date: 2022-02-28T00:00:00-16:40
 topics: [Languages]
 excerpt_separator: <!--more-->
 images: